Discover your potential savings with our ROI Calculator

 history of compliance auditing

-The regulations and compliance section grew mainly with the industrial age as governments, professional groups, and social welfare organizations desired enhanced monitoring and control over business practices.
-Beginning in the 1970s, internal auditing was created as companies wanted to ensure the integrity of their own practices.
-This was followed by a rise in government monitoring authorities as well as voluntary certification standards such as the ISO 9000.
+The concept of auditing and compliance grew primarily during the industrial age, as governments, professional groups, and social welfare organizations sought enhanced monitoring and control over business practices.
+By the 1970s, internal auditing emerged as companies aimed to ensure the integrity of their own processes.
+This era also saw the introduction of voluntary certification standards, such as ISO 9000, alongside a rise in government monitoring authorities and the formalization of audit and compliance standards.

 Digitalization to Ensure Compliance